author bios: u

 Christopher Uggen is distinguished professor of sociology at the University of Minnesota.
 He is the author of Locked Out: Felon Disenfranchisement and American Democracy (with Manza, 2006).

-Robert Ulich (1890 - 1977) was assistant director of Leipzig Public Libraries helping rebuild Germany after WWI.
-He was counselor in charge of Saxon University from 1921 - 1931 and taught philosophy for 3 years at the Dresden Institute of Technology.
+Robert Ulich (1890–1977) was assistant director of Leipzig Public Libraries helping rebuild Germany after WWI.
+He was counselor in charge of Saxon University in 1921–1931 and taught philosophy for 3 years at the Dresden Institute of Technology.
 He protested the racially motivated dismissal of co-workers and in 1934 left Germany for the U.S. where he was professor of the history and philosophy of education at Harvard University.
 His most notable book is The Human Career (1955).

 Edna Ullmann-Margalit, professor of philosophy and director of the Center for Rationality at The Hebrew University of Jerusalem, is the author of Out of the Cave: A Philosophical Inquiry into the Dead Sea Scrolls Research (2006).